DominicoRyu/XMP_TIFS/README.md

 A patent application for XMP has been submitted and is under review for registration.
 XMP is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.

 ## Acknowledgement
+Our code is based on [performer](https://github.com/lucidrains/performer-pytorch) repository.
+We thank the authors for releasing their code.
-This work was supported by the Korea Research Institute for defense Technology planning and advancement (KRIT) grant funded by the Korea government (DAPA (Defense Acquisition Program Administration)) (No. KRIT-CT-22-021, Space Signal Intelligence Research Laboratory, 2022).
+> This work was supported by the Korea Research Institute for defense Technology planning and advancement (KRIT) grant funded by the Korea government (DAPA (Defense Acquisition Program Administration)) (No. KRIT-CT-22-021, Space Signal Intelligence Research Laboratory, 2022).